Jun 11, 2013

 The latest iOS 7 feature called the ‘Activation Lock’ can be used by Apple device owners to effectively prevent thieves from reusing a stolen iPhone, iPad and other iOS devices.
 In effect, this security feature will discourage robbers that will eventually reduce mobile device theft incidents.
 Apple refer to this feature to be “a really powerful theft deterrent” in their announcement of iOS 7 at WWDC 2013.
 The only question now is whether the Activation Lock feature will be rolled out to all Apple devices including the ones that cannot be updated to iOS 7.

 Previously, anyone can reuse any iOS device after erasing or wiping and reactivate it using a new Apple ID.
 With this new feature in place, an extra step is performed and that is to require the user to activate an iPhone or iPad using the last known Apple ID and password used on the device.
 Additionally, this feature will also become a requirement to disable the ‘Find My iPhone’ location service.
 So if your iPhone or iPad or any iOS device that you own is stolen, the thief will be having a device that is inoperable and useless.
 The only thing that you can do with a dead device it is to use it as paper weight.

 Incoming search terms:

-how do i make my iphone unusable if stolen, io7 on stolen iphone, ios 7 stolen
+app stolen iphone make unusable, how to make iphone unusable if stolen, ios 7 and stolen